 - Clinical placement for students in law, social work, psychology, and criminology;

-- Post -doctoral program in forensic psychology and development of the forensic psychiatry fellowship in the Division of Psychiatry and Law;
+- Rotation for the forensic psychiatry fellowship in the Division of Psychiatry and Law;

 - Program evaluation to monitor and measure the quality, adequacy, and utility of the Clinic’s work for the Court;